findy-network/findy-network.github.io/content/en/blog/travelogue/index.md

 - The full OSS release

 As said, all of the important elements are in place.
-However, our solution is based on `libindy`, which is interesting where the original contributor continues.
-Still, the rest of the Aries group are moving to shared libraries.
+However, our solution is based on `libindy`, which will be interesting because the Aries group moves to shared libraries, whereas the original contributor continues with it.
 We haven't made the decision yet on which direction we will go.
 Or do we even need to choose?
-At least in the meantime, we could just add some new solutions and run them both.
-Thanks to our own architecture and interfaces, that are plausible options for our agency.
+At least in the meantime, we could add some new solutions and run them both.
+Thanks to our own architecture and interfaces, those are plausible options for our agency.

 There are many interesting study subjects we are continuing to work on within SSI/DID.
 We will report them in upcoming blog posts.
 Stay tuned, folks!